xyNNN/awesome-chrome/README.md

 ## Productivity
 *Apps to improve your productivity during your day*

+* [Evernote Web Clipper](https://evernote.com/intl/de/webclipper/) - The easiest way to save, mark up and share anything you see online.
 * [Detox](http://usedetox.com) - Replace your Facebook feed with something positively distracting.

 ## Search Tools